 Some of the Research Informing Our Work

-Our approach is grounded in principles laid out in two landmark Wallace-commissioned RAND Corporation reports.
-A New Framework for Building Participation in the Arts suggests that building arts participation refers to one or more of three activities: “broadening” audiences (increasing their size); “deepening” them (enriching the experience of participants); or “diversifying” them (bringing new groups into the fold).
-Gifts of the Muse concludes that all the broader social benefits of the arts stem from people’s individual, rewarding encounters with art – and that arts organizations need to find ways to introduce more people to those experiences.
+Our approach is grounded in principles laid out in three landmark Wallace-commissioned reports.
+A New Framework for Building Participation in the Arts by the RAND Corporation suggests that building arts participation refers to one or more of three activities: “broadening” audiences (attracting people who are inclined to take part but aren’t currently attending); “deepening” them (enriching the experience so current audiences attend more often); or “diversifying” them (bringing new groups into the fold).
+Gifts of the Muse, also by RAND, concludes that all the broader social benefits of the arts stem from people’s individual, rewarding encounters with art — and that arts organizations need to find ways to introduce more people to those experiences.
+The Road to Results, by market research expert Bob Harlow, outlines nine practices that, according to the experiences of 10 Wallace Excellence Award grantees, can help engage new audiences.

 Wallace has supported hundreds of arts organizations in its grant making.
 Our most recent initiative, the Wallace Excellence Awards, begun in 2004 and re-designed in 2006, aims to get more people more engaged in the arts.
 Wallace funding of about $65 million has included support for: projects in six cities by 54 arts organizations that received Wallace Excellence Awards to broaden, deepen or diversify their audiences; expert assistance to those organizations in matters such as how to measure the progress of their projects; local efforts to inform the grantees and other arts organizations about what is being learned through the work; and the publication of several reports.